SrikantShubam/whatsapp_spammer/README.md

 # whatsapp_spammer
-A whatsapp_spammer made using Selenium and firefox browser
+A whatsapp_spammer made using Selenium and firefox browser in Python